composer/composer/doc/03-cli.md

 The `COMPOSER_AUTH` var allows you to set up authentication as an environment variable.
-The contents of the variable should be a JSON formatted object containing http-basic, github-oauth, ... objects as needed, and following the [spec from the config](06-config.md#gitlab-oauth).
+The contents of the variable should be a JSON formatted object containing http-basic, github-oauth, bitbucket-oauth, ... objects as needed, and following the [spec from the config](06-config.md#gitlab-oauth).

 ### COMPOSER_DISCARD_CHANGES